codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 >**IMPORTANT**:
   >For existing environments, for the retention mechanism to work, you must first drop the index in MongoDB.
-  >This requires a maintenance window depending on the number of builds to be deleted.
+  >This requires a maintenance window that depends on the number of builds to be deleted, approximately three hours per node.

 {: .table .table-bordered .table-hover}
 | Env Variable   | Description             | Default                |